mjwoolley33/iot-home-automation/README.md

 }
 ```
 4. Click Test
-5. Review logger output, a successful run will contain the following from the IFTTT applet (along with additional verbose messages):
+5. Review logger output, a successful run will look like this:
 ```
 Response:
 "Congratulations!
 You've fired the SERIALNUMBER123-SINGLE event"